email: roadarch@outlook.com

 York, PA

 This Pirate stands in front of the former Terry Hill Waterpark.
 Until recently, the statue was installed inside the park near the Pirate Slides.
 The 43-acre park opened in the late 1960s.
 It officially closed for good around 2013.
 This statue was still there in 2015 but gone by 2018.
-There is another pirate like this one in Hampton, NH.
+It had been sold to someone in Oklahoma but never displayed.
+In 2024, it was put up for sale.
+There is another pirate statue like this one in Hampton, NH.

 The York Barbell Man sign is located alongside I-83.
 The statue revolves on a platform.
 It is 7 1/2 feet tall and was built to look like the company's founder, Bob Hoffman.
 York Barbell has been around since 1932.
 This statue was created in the 1960s or 1970s by Rod Shutt who built Amos (top of this page) and many other roadside giants. [map]